Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 The company's Internal Control Unit also plays an important role in assessing the effectiveness of internal controls that have been implemented.

-Through a series of tests and analyzes, SPI evaluates whether the existing control system has been running according to design and is able to effectively mitigate risks.
+Through a series of tests and analyses, SPI evaluates whether the existing control systems are functioning as designed and are capable of effectively mitigating risks.

 This assessment includes examination of documentation, verification of transactions, and direct observation of the implementation of operational procedures in various departments.